19° 44′ N, 101° 59′ E

 Fortunately, the others are just as simple and also very cheap.

-By Tour
+By tour

 Joining a tour is a very easy way to get to Kuang Si Falls.
 You’ll find many tour companies in the center or you can book a tour through your accommodation or even online.
 During such a tour you often also visit the Pak Ou cave.

-By Boat
+By boat

 The most unique way to get to Kuang Si Falls is by sailing down the Mekong River with a boat.
 You can either go by slow boat or by kayak and you will often visit the Pak Ou cave and sometimes even some local villages.

-Discover the Kuang Si Falls
+Discover the Kuang Si Falls during a unique tour and enjoy a carefree trip!

-By Taxi/Tuk Tuk
+By taxi/Tuk Tuk

 If you would like more freedom than during a tour, you can also take a taxi or tuk-tuk.
 It is a very popular way and perhaps the best way to get to the Kuang Si Falls.
 You can either take a private taxi/tuk-tuk or look for other travelers to share one with.
 Sharing will be the cheapest way for sure.
 You can find a driver through your accommodation or in the center with whom you can arrange something.